MingchenXia/home/readme.md

 - [Hausdorff convergence properties of partial Okounkov bodies](Notes/HCP.pdf).

-> I fully answered the conjecture about partial Okounkov boides in my paper.
-I haven't decided yet if this should be written as a paper or a note.
+> This note has been integrated into the final version of the partial Okounkov body paper.

 - Notes on Hodge theory: [Carlson's correspondence](Notes/Hodge1.pdf).

 - Convergence of quasi-plurisubharmonic functions

 > A note about the d_S-topology on the space of qpsh functions.
 It contains a number of new results.
-I removed the link for the time being, it is still available upon request.
+I removed the link for the time being.
+It has been integrated into my lecture notes at Zhejiang university.

 - Operations on transcendental non-Archimedean metrics. [arXiv:2312.17150](https://arxiv.org/abs/2312.17150)